niva83/campaign-planning-tool/README.md

 https://www.youtube.com/user/cadenza83/

 ## Issues, Requests
+If you have issues running campaign-planning-tool or you have requests or by any chance you want to contribute to the further development of the library please post Issues or make Pull requests on Github.
+Use email communication as a last resort.

 ## How to cite CPT
 If you are using CPT, you are kindly asked to cite this repository as well the paper which describes methodology which was used to develop CPT: